joshuapaling/bbl_admin/README.md

 - Provides helper methods for styling admin areas, creating tables, edit and delete buttons, etc.
 - provides generators for building admin interfaces

+## Generators

+use them like this:

+`bin/rails g bbl_admin:scaffold_controller Post title:string content:text published:boolean`

 ## Development

+# ToDo - this is the default generated text below.
+Replace it.

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.